 If you’re looking for something easy, it really doesn’t get much easier than this Slow Cooker Buffalo Chicken Dip.
 Everything goes in your slow cooker, including pre-cooked rotisserie chicken (I TOLD you this is easy!), and cooks away for a couple of hours.
 Serve it right out of the slow cooker to keep it nice and warm!

 Don’t have time to cook?
-When I know I won’t have time to cook anything, but have committed to bringing an appetizer to a party, my fallback is the trusty, always popular, super easy to assemble cheese tray.
-Here are some suggestions:
+When I know I won’t have time to cook anything, a cheese tray is ALWAYS my “go to.”

-- I like to fill the tray with at least 3 cheeses: one soft (like a French brie), semi soft ( like an aged Spanish Manchego) and a hard (Amsterdam gouda and aged Parmesan are my favorites).
+I like to fill the tray with at least 3 cheeses: one soft (like a French brie), semi soft ( like an aged Spanish Manchego) and a hard (Amsterdam gouda and aged Parmesan are my favorites).
 You want a variety of soft, hard, buttery, nutty and, if you’re into pungent, add that, too.

-Spread a little Boursin cheese (you know, that incredibly addicting French cheese) on a piece of prosciutto and wrap it around a pickled asparagus.
-Repeat this to a few pickled asparagus and lay them on the platter.
+Spread a little Boursin cheese (this is so incredibly addicting!) on a piece of prosciutto and wrap it around a pickled asparagus.
+Repeat this until you have enough to fill a small platter.

-- What's great about a cheese plate is you can customize it based on what you like to eat and what you have on hand.
+The best thing about a cheese plate is you can customize it based on what you like to eat and what you have on hand.